A survey by Walker revealed customer experience will overtake products and pricing as the primary brand differentiator as of next year.

-Another potential impediment is outdated or poor-quality software.
-You need a solid QA platform to help manage your quality assurance work: this empowers you with direct access to different types of data from across multiple channels.
+Another potential impediment is outdated or poor quality software.
+You need a solid QA platform to help manage your quality assurance work.
+This empowers you with direct access to different data from across multiple channels.
 Management must invest in the best QA software if they want you to fulfill your potential.

 How to Evaluate Customer Service Agents’ Performance

-This should be done at random and without bias: favoring one agent over another can lead to unbalanced evaluation.
+Do this at random, and without bias, favoring one agent over another can lead to unbalanced evaluation.
 You may miss mistakes that cause problems down the line, possibly dragging down the entire team’s performance.